damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 - Submitting feature proposals
 - Asking questions
 - Reporting bugs and malfunction
+- Obtaining support
 - Elaborating new code implementations

 Each project hosted by GitLab has an issue tracker.
 To create a new issue, navigate to your project's **Issues** > **New issue**, give it a title that summarizes the subject to be treated, and describe it using [Markdown][md-gitlab].
 Check the [pro tips](#pro-tips) below to enhance your issue description.

-The GitLab Issue Tracker presents extra functionalities to make it easier to organize and prioritize your actions, described below.
+The GitLab Issue Tracker presents extra functionalities to make it easier to organize and prioritize your actions, described in the following sections.

 ![new issue - additional settings](/images/blogimages/gitlab-workflow-an-overview/issue-features-view.png){:.shadow}